bluekitchen/btstack/chipset/README.md

 **BD Addr** can be set with [HCI_VS_Write_BD_Addr](2.2.1 HCI_VS_Write_BD_Addr (0xFC06)) although all chipsets have an official address stored.

 **Init Scripts.** In order to use the CC256x chipset an initialization script must be obtained and converted into a C file for use with BTstack.
+For newer revisions, TI provides a main.bts and a ble_add_on.bts that need to be combined.

-The Makefile at *chipset/cc256x/Makefile* is able to automatically download and convert the requested file.
+The Makefile at *chipset/cc256x/Makefile.inc* is able to automatically download and convert the requested file.
 It does this by:

 -   Downloading one or more [BTS files](http://processors.wiki.ti.com/index.php/CC256x_Downloads) for your chipset.
 -   Running the Python script:

 <!-- -->

-    ./convert_bts_init_scripts.py
+    ./convert_bts_init_scripts.py main.bts [ble_add_on.bts] output_file.c

-**Update:** For the latest revision of the CC256x chipsets, the CC2560B and CC2564B, TI decided to split the init script into a main part and the BLE part.
-The conversion script has been updated to detect *bluetooth_init_cc256x_1.2.bts* and adds *BLE_init_cc256x_1.2.bts* if present and merges them into a single .c file.

-**Update 2:** In May 2015, TI renamed the init scripts to match the naming scheme previously used on Linux systems.
-The conversion script has been updated to also detect *initscripts_TIInit_6.7.16_bt_spec_4.1.bts* and integrates *initscripts_TIInit_6.7.16_ble_add-on.bts* if present.

-**Update 3:** The latest (v1.5) version of the init scripts for the third generation CC256xB are not availabe for direct download.
-Same with v1.0 for then fourth generation CC256xC chipset.

 **BTstack integration**: The common code for all CC256x chipsets is provided by *btstack_chipset_cc256x.c*.
-During the setup, *btstack_chipset_cc256x_instance* function is used to get a *btstack_chiopset_t* instance and passed to *hci_init* function.
+During the setup, *btstack_chipset_cc256x_instance* function is used to get a *btstack_chipset_t* instance and passed to *hci_init* function. *btstack_chipset_cc256x_lmp_subversion* provides the LMP Subversion for the selected init script.

 SCO Data can be routed over HCI, so HFP Wide-Band Speech is supported.